ringcentral/integration-blog/_posts/2019-04-09-spring-security-in-action.md

 ```json
 [{"id":1,"username":"jakob.he","firstName":"Jakob","lastName":"He","roles":[{"id":1,"roleName":"STANDARD_USER","description":"Standard User"}]},{"id":2,"username":"admin.admin","firstName":"Admin","lastName":"Admin","roles":[{"id":1,"roleName":"STANDARD_USER","description":"Standard User"},{"id":2,"roleName":"ADMIN_USER","description":"Admin User"}]}]
 ```

 ##### III.
-Verify the token by in JWT
+Verify the token by JWT
 Put your token and signing key in [jwt.io](https://jwt.io), you will get following result.
 ![jwt-verification.jpg](/integration-blog/assets/2019-04-09-spring-security-in-action/jwt-verification.jpg)

-Let’s quickly go over, we have introduce what is Spring-Security, why we need to use it, and after all We have also realize a complete Spring-Security application including token management, token distribution, and rest APIs that requiring web authorization.
+Let’s quickly go over, we have introduced what is Spring-Security, why we need to use it, and after all we have also realize a complete Spring-Security application including token management, token distribution, and rest APIs that requiring web authorization.
-Hope it helps.
+I hope it helps.